aglabx/edusummer2021/students/sofya-d/codewars/week1_solutions.md

 #Array.diff
 def array_diff(a, b):
-    answer = [num for num in a if num not in b] return answer
+    return [num for num in a if num not in b]

 #All Star Code Challenge #22